 Whether you are taking a urine test or a blood test, pregnancy tests look for one thing, human chorionic gonadotropin (hCG).
 When you see television commercials that talk about “the pregnancy hormone,” they are referring to hCG.
 This hormone is only present when a person is pregnant.
 The body will start producing this hormone once a fertilized embryo implants in the uterus.
-(You can find out more about the reproductive process in our article Where DID I Come From?
-A Refresher Course in Human Reproduction.)
+(You can find out more about the reproductive process in our article Human Reproduction: A Seafarer's Guide.)
 The process of fertilization and implantation takes several days to complete.
 It will take several more days for the body to produce enough hCG for it to be detected by a pregnancy test.
 (In general, the level of hCG doubles about every 72 hours after conception for the first several months and will then level off for the remainder of the pregnancy.)
 This means that a pregnancy test is not going to be accurate if taken immediately after (or even a few days after) sexual activity, because there would not be enough of the hormone present for a test to find it.

 Because pregnancy tests look for this very specific hormone, the result of a pregnancy test is not going to be impacted by foods, medications, or other things.
 The only known exception to this is medications that are sometimes used to treat infertility.
 These medications can contain hCG.